Shampoo & Conditioner (Clean)

 - Chemical FREE - Absolutely free of anything nasty.

-The Problem with Natural Shampoos is the primary ingredient found in many natural shampoos is soap-based.
-The problem with many of these "natural" shampoos is that they typically don’t clean very well, and tend to form scum by reacting with calcium and magnesium ions present in water.
+The problem with many natural shampoos is the primary ingredient found in them is often soap-based.
+They typically don't clean very well, and tend to form scum by reacting with calcium and magnesium ions present in water.
 This leaves a residue that can leave your hair feeling unclean and looking rather dull.

 What's more, the pH of soap-based cleansers is very basic, about 8-9--which can cause damage to your hair by lifting cuticles and causing reactions which affect the disulfide bonds in your hair.
 Ingredients like sodium silicate and borax are added to help overcome the scum formation and dulling effect on your hair.
 Additionally, many of the natural products on the market today don’t create a luxurious, creamy, rich lather.